pnagula/Distributed-Deep-Learning/README.md

 MPP (also known as a shared nothing architecture) refers to systems with two or more processors that cooperate to carry out an operation, each processor with its own memory, operating system and disks.
 Greenplum uses this high-performance system architecture to distribute the load of multi-terabyte data warehouses, and can use all of a system's resources in parallel to process a query.

-## Build OpenVINO Docker image
+## Build OpenVINO and Greenplum PL/Container Docker image
 * Build docker image
-   * docker build -t openvino_gpdb:laest -f .
+   * docker build -t openvino_gpdb:laest -f dockerfile_openvino_gpdb .
+## One time run of OpenVINO tensorflow Model optimization module